sukaran/Flipkart_FashionAI/README.md

 ## How is this project set up
 Currently, this project is split into several files to make prototyping easier.
 Current workflow:

-`webscraper.py --> csvDownload.py --> preprocessing.py --> extract_weights.py --> load_weights.py --> FashionTrends.py`
+`webscraper.py --> csvDownload.py --> preprocessing.py --> FashionTrends.py`

 `webscraper.py` webscrapes chictopia.com for images and tags. `csvDownload.py` actually downloads the scraped images which are fed into `preprocessing.py` to perform image preprocessing.
 Finally, `FashionTrends.py` is run to actually train the model.

 ## Details on how it works
 I use [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) to parse webpages.
 Then, I download the images and start preprocessing.
-After that, the I use pretrained models for training and classifiying the results into the 5 categories.

 ### Preprocessing
 If `preprocessing.py` started with this image: